Cryptocurrencies you can still mine with your CPU/GPU in 2018/2019

-Less than six years ago, most cryptocurrencies, including bitcoin, were mineable via PCs and inexpensive graphic processing units (GPUs).
+Less than seven years ago, most cryptocurrencies, including bitcoin, were mineable via PCs and inexpensive graphic processing units (GPUs).
 Interestingly enough, a Pentium4 PC was capable of mining more than 100 BTC back in 2010.
 Nevertheless, this has totally changed due to multiple factors, including the rise in network difficulty of most cryptocurrencies and the advent of complex ASIC miners.
-This rendered the vast majority of cryptocurrencies impossible to mine using a PC, a single graphics card, or GPU.
+This rendered the vast majority of cryptocurrencies impossible to mine using a PC, a single graphics card, or GPU in 2018/2019.

-(Note: Don’t expect to make a fortune mining any altcoin with your PC or GPU, as you will mostly not be able to make more than a few cents per day.
+(Note: Don’t expect to make a fortune mining any altcoin with your PC or GPU in 2018/2019, as you will mostly not be able to make more than a few cents per day.
 You can just test the waters by mining crypto this way, to just get acquainted with the overall process of mining.)

-Bytecoin has never been hotter, as its price recorded an astonishing 5,600% surge in 2017, scoring an all-time high of 100 satoshis in the beginning of the current year.
+Bytecoin attracted serious attention when its price recorded an astonishing 5,600% surge in 2017, scoring an all-time high of 100 satoshis in the beginning of 2018.
 Bytecoin is an altcoin that is based on the CryptoNote protocol, which promotes anonymous peer-to-peer cryptocurrency transactions.
 Bytecoin (BCN) is ASIC resistant, so you can mine it with a simple PC or GPU.

 Xmrig is the best software for mining Bytecoin, as recommended by the coin’s official blog.
 There are three main versions of xmrig’s software: one for central processing unit (CPU) mining, another for GPU mining using AMD graphic cards, and the final version is for GPU mining using Nvidia graphics cards.